 Oh and make yourself a Hosanna Branch Waver too.

-and yes, the kids will never forget the story after this!
+Your kids will never forget the story of Christ’s Triumphal Entry after this!

 For more resources to teach kids the Easter story and celebrate Christ’s Resurrection, visit these links: